-The Employment Regulation Order (Security Industry) 2017 came into effect on 1 June 2017.
+A new Employment Regulation Order (ERO), which amends the 2017 ERO for the Security Industry, came into effect on 4th September 2023.
 This sets the statutory minimum rates of pay and other conditions for persons employed in the security industry sector.

 Who is covered by the ERO

 This Order applies to workers employed as security operatives employed by a security firm.

 For full details of who is covered, please see page 11 of the Order – a link is included at the bottom of this page.